Algore History, Family Crest & Coats of Arms

 Early History of the Algore family

-Another 155 words (11 lines of text) covering the years 1549 and 1866 are included under the topic Early Algore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Algore research.
+Another 78 words (6 lines of text) covering the years 1549 and 1866 are included under the topic Early Algore History in all our PDF Extended History products and printed products wherever possible.

 Algore Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Algore family name include Alker, Alkar, Altcar, Alkire, Alger, Algar, Allgar, Allger, Allker and many more.

 Early Notables of the Algore family (pre 1700)